Paul Golding

-In December 2016, Golding was sentenced to eight weeks imprisonment for breaching a court order banning him from entering a mosque or encouraging others to do so in England and Wales.
-He took six months leave from the party and Jayda Fransen, the deputy leader, acted as leader during his absence.
-On 7 March 2018, Golding and Fransen were both imprisoned for religiously aggravated harassment.
+In December 2016, Golding was sentenced to eight weeks in prison for violating a court order that prohibited him from entering a mosque or encouraging others to do so in England and Wales.
+During his absence, Jayda Fransen, the deputy leader, temporarily assumed leadership of the party.

+On 7 March 2018, Golding and Fransen were both convicted and imprisoned for harassment.
+These convictions were related to their actions and statements targeting religious minorities, particularly Muslims.

 Political career

 British National Party

 Golding was a British National Party (BNP) Sevenoaks District councillor for St Mary's Ward in Swanley from 2009 to 2011.
 He was also a communications officer for the party.
 He stood as BNP candidate for Sevenoaks in the 2010 general election, and received 2.8% of the vote.
 In 2008, it was reported that Golding had been expelled from the BNP for physically attacking Lawrence Rustem, a BNP Barking Borough Council councillor who is half-Turkish.
+Golding had previously been a member of the neo-Nazi National Front and once attended a Cenotaph on Remembrance Sunday wearing women's underwear on his head.

 Britain First

 He stood in the 2014 local elections and as a Britain First lead candidate in the 2014 European Parliamentary election for Wales; the party received 0.9% of the vote.
-Golding had been a member of the neo-Nazi National Front and once attended a Cenotaph on Remembrance Sunday wearing women's underwear on his head.
 As leader of Britain First Golding made it into the leading anti-Muslim, counter-jihad street movement.

 In May 2015, Golding threatened to bury a pig at the site of proposed mosque in Dudley, mistakenly believing this would contaminate the site and render it unsuitable.
 At the Britain First Annual Conference in November 2015, Golding and his then deputy, Jayda Fransen, led the meeting which agreed a number of policies including banning the media from using the word 'racism' and abolishing the BBC.

-He stood as a candidate in the London mayoral election in 2016.
+Golding stood as a candidate in the London mayoral election in 2016.
 He came eighth with 31,372 votes (1.2% of those cast) while Labour's Sadiq Khan was elected as mayor.
+During Khan's victory speech, he turned his back on the newly elected mayor.
+Golding denied that his protest was racially motivated, saying: "I turned my back on his because he's a vile man.
+The extreme left lunatic fringe of Labour have taken over with Corbyn."
+He was also the second-placed candidate on the regional list for the concurrent London Assembly election, though the party finished ninth overall with 1.5% of all votes cast.

+In June 2020, Golding spoke at a far-right protest in central London.

+In April 2023, he announced his candidacy for the May local elections, standing in the Swanscombe ward on Dartford Borough Council.
+Golding came last out of all candidates, receiving 107 votes.